plangrid/ReactiveLists/Guides/Getting Started.md

 mapped onto a `UITableViewCell` or `UICollectionViewCell`.
 In this case we are just setting the `textLabel`'s `text` property to the person's `name`.

 And there you have it!
-You now have an automatically refreshing table view which you defined in a clear declarative manner.
+You now have an automatically refreshing table view which you have defined in a clear, declarative manner.